usernamefreaks/Craft/README.md

 1. Unable to place or delete any blocks.
 2. It shouldn't be possible to place blocks where the player is standing.
 (Need #1 fixed first).
-3. When the player walks by an outward pointing corner of a block, the player seems to be temporarily "glued" to the block.
-The movement should be smooth.
+3. When the player walks next to other blocks, the player can get "glued" to the block.